-This expedition is limited to 8 participants.
-It is possible to apply for just this expedition, which constitutes a fantastic program on its own, but it is also a great follow-up to the field school which will be held right before.
+This expedition is limited to 10 participants.
 Our programs tend to fill up quickly so it is advised to apply as far in advance as possible.
 An application form can be downloaded here, and once filled out, emailed to email@example.com.
 Once the application form is received, we will send you the payment instructions for a deposit to reserve your spot.

 Getting to Egypt is fairly easy.
 There are several direct flights into Hurghada International Airport (airport code HRG) from major European cities such as Amsterdam, Frankfurt, and London.
 It is also possible to fly into Cairo first and take a bus or short flight into Hurghada.

 For this project, we are partnering up with the Royal Evolution liveaboard vessel.
 See their website www.royalevolution.com for more information.